 As Indian travellers, we constantly find ourselves in awe of what our precious homeland has to offer.
 There’s a lot going on in the country at any given moment, but while a lot of lunch hours are spent laughing at the latest political gaffes, ours are often filled with stories of snow-clad mountains, wildlife, friendly folk or flavours that we’ve recently encountered.
-To celebrate 69 years of India’s independence, we decided to compile our favourite moments that have left us feeling just a little more proud of this splendid country.
+We decided to compile our favourite moments that have left us feeling just a little more proud of this splendid country.

 “Travelling through India is a lesson in biodiversity.
 The country has such diverse landscapes, which in turn host such an astounding number of animal species: rhino in the east, elephants in the south, lions in the west, and tigers, well, in many places, but predominantly, in the heart of central India.
 Every time I see a tiger in a forest, apart from being rendered speechless, I feel a fair bit of pride that we’re custodians of this creature that people travel so far to see.
 There are other places in the world to see them, yes, but the experience of seeing them in this habitat is unparalleled.”